olbrichattila/gocsvimporter/README.md

 ## Optional parameters in .env

-- The batch size, is how many rows are sent to the database engine per insertSQL (Firebird does not souport it and will be ignored)
+- The BATCH_SIZE, is how many rows are sent to the database engine per insertSQL (Firebird does not souport it and will be ignored)
-- The max connection count is how many connection (max) should be established to the database at the same time (SQLite does not support that)
+- The MAX_CONNECTION_COUNT is how many connection (max) should be established to the database at the same time (SQLite does not support that)

-- The defualt bath size is 100, the default max connection count is 10.
+The defualt bath size is 100, the default max connection count is 10.

-- If the values are incorrectly set, (not a number), then it will fall back to default values
+If the values are incorrectly set, (not a number), then it will fall back to default values

+- The BATCH_INSERT can be set to ON or OFF, This will overwrite the default configuration / database type
+- The MULTIPLE_CONNECTIONS can be set to ON or OFF, This will overwrite the default configuration / database type
+- The TRANSACTIONAL can be set to ON or OFF, This will overwrite the default configuration / database type

 ```
 BATCH_SIZE=500
 MAX_CONNECTION_COUNT=25
+BATCH_INSERT=on
+MULTIPLE_CONNECTIONS=on
+TRANSACTIONAL=off
 ```

 ## Speed analisys with 2 million rows: